Factbox: Russian athletes affected by Rio bans

 Anastasiia Karabelshchikova and Ivan Podshivalov, who had been sanctioned for anti-doping violations in 2007/2008, were also not eligible for the Games.

-Russia's men's quadruple sculls crew were banned from Rio after one of their members, Sergej Fedorovtsev, failed a doping test in May.
+Russia's men's quadruple sculls crew were banned from Rio after one of their members, Sergei Fedorovtsev, failed a doping test in May.

 On Tuesday, the federation said that 17 entered rowers and two of the coxes did not meet conditions to take part but six Russian rowers were cleared for Rio.